-Most images can be classified into one of two different image states: a rendered output-referred image state, or a scene-referred image state.
-A family of large-gamut color encoding specifications, based on a wide-RGB color space having optimized color primaries, has been defined for the storage, interchange and manipulation of images in these different image states.
+Most images can be classified into one of two different image states: a rendered output-referred image state, and a scene-referred image state.
+A family of large-gamut color encoding specifications, based on a "big RGB" color space having optimized color primaries, has been defined for the storage, interchange and manipulation of images in these different image states.
 Reference Output Medium Metric RGB (ROMM RGB) is a large-gamut device-independent color encoding designed to be used for rendered images.
-It is tightly coupled to the ICC PCS, and it is compatible for use as an Adobe Photoshop working color space.
+It is tightly coupled to the ICC PCS, and it is compatible for use as a Photoshop working color space.
 ROMM RGB is associated with a specified encoding reference viewing environment and imaging medium, thereby enabling unambiguous communication of image color appearance and enhancing interoperability.
-Reference Input Medium Metric RGB (RIMM RGB) is based on the same color space as ROMM RGB and is designed for encoding the color appearance of unrendered scenes.
-It is associated with a set of encoding reference viewing conditions typical of outdoor scenes.
-An extended dynamic range version of RIMM RGB, known as ERIMM RGB, also has been defined.
-This color encoding is particularly well suited for encoding images from high-dynamic-range image sources such as color photographic negative films.
-The fact that these color encoding specifications are based on the same wide-RGB color space facilitates the development of common image-processing algorithms and simplifies the transformations between the different color encodings.
+Reference Input Medium